Checkout Optimization: 20 Best Ways to Recover Lost Sales

 2. Use Urgency and FOMO

-Urgency and the fear of missing out (FOMO) are two marketing tactics guaranteed to get results.
-People just don’t like the thought that they might miss out on a good deal, and if that deal’s about to run out, there’s even more of an impulse to take it.
+Urgency and the fear of missing out (FOMO) are 2 effective marketing tactics.
+People just don’t like missing out on a good deal.
+If that deal’s about to end, there’s even more of an impulse to take it.
 Here’s an example from MonsterInsights:

 mi example of how to create urgency